TDGerve/silicH2O/docs/source/getting_started.rst

 Currently, |silich2o| only supports text files (e.g. txt or csv) for importing raw spectra.
 Text files should contain no headers and have separate columns for Raman shifts (first) and signal intensity (second).
 Characters separating the columns can be whitespaces (any number) or commas.

-Once spectra are imported, they can be stored together in :ref:`project files<menus>` with `.h2o` extensions.
+Once spectra are imported, they can be stored together in :ref:`project files<menus_main>` with `.h2o` extensions.
 These files are containers with all spectral data and processing settings and can be exchanged and shared between users, encouraging transparent and reproducible data processing.

 Calibration data are stored in `.cH2O` files, which can be assigned to any project.
 By default these files are stored in the `.\\calibration` folder at the top level of the |silich2o| folder.
 When saving a new calibration, calibration spectra are also saved as projects in the `.\\calibration\\projects` folder.
-These projects can later be imported from the :ref:`Calibration menu<menus>` to make changes or review the data.
+These projects can later be imported from the :ref:`Calibration menu<menu_main_calibration>` to make changes or review the data.